piratesteam/POC/README.md

 * The battling ship is named as "Black Pearl".
 * Name of players are also available on screen.
 * Each ship will have five bullets to defend themselfves from enemy.
-* Each ship will only be provided with "three" lives only.
+* Each ship will be provided with "three" lives only.
 * The ship which destroy the another ship by attacking five bullets ,will win the game.
 * Press "c" key for enabling viewport and "V" to disable it.
 * There will be one icon available at top center for help and instructions related to the game.